 Accessing experts quickly in remote facilities for face-to-face meetings

 Supporting green initiatives throughout the company and nationally

 So, you should start calculating the ROI of video conferencing by starting with the hard dollar tangible savings.
-You should also brainstorm with executives about the intangible benefits associated with video conferencing that can help differentiate you and your organisation from your competition.
+You should also brainstorm with executives about the intangible benefits associated with video conferencing that can help differentiate you and your organization from your competition.

 Video conferencing is an excellent value-add for delivering a key product or project within an accelerated time frame.
-This directly impacts your organisation’s speed to market as well as helps build a more comprehensive product.
+This directly impacts your organization’s speed to market as well as helps build a more comprehensive product.

 So, now you know that the ROI for video conferencing is clear.
 The investment in video conferencing can pay for itself in as little as 12 to 18 months, or sometimes even sooner.
-It can bring about very real tangible and intangible benefits, so do not ever underestimate the value that video conferencing can bring to your organisation.
+It can bring about very real tangible and intangible benefits, so do not ever underestimate the value that video conferencing can bring to your organization.
 Here’s to successful and seamless video conferencing.